dali-lab/build/milestones/week03/index.md

 ## Define and Code Experiment

-Define the core components of your project and develop lightweight sketches of critical features.
-Complete code experiment 1.
+Define the core features and sketch those features as a team.
+Present sketched options to your partner for feedback and a design direction.
+Conduct code experiment 1.

 ### PM:
 * [ ] Set up a time for Team dinner/meal/activity